Title: Urban Heroes

 World building, what had happened between humans and the androids.
 The depiction of the world, they are in now, the aftermath of all that has happened was good.
 There was fair news on different sides of the world about what resulted in or what not, there and that.
 I find it a bit hard to put down.
 I mean ANDROIDS, SHIPS, GAUNLET WEAPON, AHHHHH!
 It was not a chore to read.
 Speaking of weapon, the action sequence was good.
 There was some scene that was a bit graphic, heads-up.

 “There are some stories which shouldn’t be told.
 They’re the ones that will crush you harder than an anvil falling from the sky.
 Sometimes heroes aren’t heroes at all, and as we grow older we have no choice but to acccept that.
 In many ways, Im looking at a child, and I’m about to break his heart.
 I am no legend.”

-Note: Copy provided by Mecha Panda Publishing through NetGalley in exchange for an honest review.
-In no way, my opinion reflects the author’s work, the publisher or any groups of people.
-I did not receive any monetary compensation for doing this review.
+Disclosure: Copy provided by Mecha Panda Publishing and Netgalley in exchange for an honest opinion.
+All views and opinions are my own and doesn’t necessarily reflect the author, the author’s work, the publisher or any other group of people nor receive any monetary compensation for doing this review.